 how to speak italian

-This is because listening has several benefits for speaking.
 Firstly, listening to authentic Italian allows you to tune your ear to the pronunciation and rhythm of the language.

 Next, listening to Italian allows you to hear the words and phrases you’ve learned in context.

-Whichever way you listen, make sure to not do it passively.
+Whichever way you listen, make sure not to do it passively.

-As you listen to native Italian, employ some useful strategies.
-Namely, you should listen for main ideas.
+• Listen for main ideas.
 Aim to understand the gist of what you’re listening to.
 Don’t get discouraged if you don’t understand every word!

+• Target listening skills explicitly.
 You can find listening comprehension activities all over the web.
-For example, the Online Italian Club has hundreds of listening comprehensions for all levels of Italian.
+For example, the Online Italian Club has hundreds of listening exercises for all levels of Italian.
+Lingua.com also has 70 listening exercises with multiple choice questions for subscribing members, and LearnAmo has 13 free listening exercises across three levels.

 2. Talk to Yourself in Italian